 2. Call to Adventure: Inspired by a game from his childhood, Harvest Moon, he wants to learn how to develop a game that fulfils his own needs and desires.

-3. Refusal: He is faced with the challenge of developing a game alone and without prior knowledge and is plagued by self-doubt, isolation and money worries.
+3. Refusal: He is faced with the challenge of developing a game alone and without prior knowledge and is plagued by self-doubt, isolation and money struggles.

 4. Mentor: As well as being inspired by the Harvest Moon game series, Barone’s partner Amber is his most important mentor.
 With her support, the development of ‘Stardew Valley’ succeeds.